Note: this article applies to non-Malaysians who are not permanent residents of Malaysia.

-Foreign employees are not allowed to contribute.
+Foreign employees contribute under the Employment Injury Scheme.
+Only employer contributions are payable.
 This is independent of tax residency.

 Foreign employees are not required to contribute, but may choose to do so.
 This is also independent of tax residency.